What are essential oils?

 - Avoid using essential oils during the first trimester of pregnancy.

 - Some oils are photosensitive and should not be used in DYI sun and skin creams as they can cause serious burning.
-These include citrus oils, bergamot, patchouli, and angelica.
+Some of these include citrus oils, bergamot, patchouli, and angelica.